Williams Family

 Samuel P. Cloye, Male, age 20, Border

-Maggie Williams (James and Nelle Heath child #4) was born in 1874 and would have been 6 years old at the time of the 1880 census.
-James wife Nelle Heath likely died in her childbirth or shortly thereafter as James married again in 1974.
-As his new wife, Mary Duncle doesn't show up in the 1880 census, she apparently was dead by the 1880 census and Maggie was likely being taken care of by friends or family nearby.
-In any case, she shows up living with her sister Sarah and her husband and family in the 1900 census after James H. Williams dies.
+Maggie Williams (James and Mary Duncle child #1) was born in 1874 and would have been 6 years old at the time of the 1880 census.
+James wife Mary Duncle may have died in her childbirth or shortly thereafter as James married her in 1871 and Mary Duncle doesn't show up in the 1880 census, she apparently was dead by the 1880 census and Maggie was likely being taken care of by James Williams oldest daughter Sallie nearby.
+Maggie is listed in the N. G. and Sallie Cartright home in the 1880 census and again in the 1900 census after James H. Williams died.

 The 1880 Census shows 41 year old A. Goodrich, Retail Dealer in Dry Goods and Grocer, living with his wife and family along with the following border.